-If you’re involved in the preparation of Clinical Evaluation Reports (CERs), you are likely beginning to realize the important role that literature reviews play in meeting the new EU regulatory requirements slated to come into effect in May 2021.
+If you’re involved in the preparation of Clinical Evaluation Reports (CERs), you are likely beginning to realize the important role that literature reviews play in meeting the new EU regulatory requirements that came into effect in May 2021.

 As a fundamental component of CERs, literature reviews are used to:

 - Identify and evaluate safety and performance data;

 - Monitor risks and reconfirm device risk profile.